 How many years of grade reports must I submit?

 We require grade reports from your last two to three years of high school.
 We are aware of the grading systems for many countries, and evaluate accordingly.
 It is crucial that the applicants complete (or are in the process of completing) the highest level of high school education available in their country when applying to Constructor University.
 Our admissions committee will consider all the grades that we receive and if a student is accepted, then we will issue a conditional offer of admission which is contingent on receiving a final school leaving exam grade or certificate.
 If the final grades differ drastically from the grade reports compiled from the preceding two to three years, then we may have to reconsider the ultimate matriculation of the student.
 All incoming students must provide certified documents of their final school leaving exams or certificates.

 Should I provide any additional information about my school or university, like a school profile?

 An updated copy of a high school profile is always appreciated by the admission committee, and this is often provided by the guidance counselor or school official.
 Any information we can obtain to learn more about the academic preparation offered at your school is always helpful, especially considering the global range of schools for which our admission team is responsible.

 Grade reports are only one part of the application.
-We definitely look at students' test scores, recommendation letters, essays and extra-curricular activities before making a final decision on any application file.
+We definitely look at students' test scores, essays, extra-curricular activities, and recommendation letters (optional/upon request), before making a final decision on any application file.